Switching Theory for Q-Learning: Introduction

-To overcome this limitation, this paper develops a direct switching-system representation of the Q-learning error.
+To overcome this limitation, this paper develops a direct SLS representation of the Q-learning error.
 The key observation is that the Bellman maximization error can be represented exactly as an average of action-wise Q-errors under a suitably chosen stochastic policy.
-Substituting this identity into the Q-learning recursion yields a switched linear conditional-mean error system, while the stochastic component remains a martingale difference.
-The corresponding deterministic convergence rate is characterized by the JSR of the resulting direct switching family.
-This is the central distinction from existing Bellman-contraction and comparison-system analyses: the rate is attached to the exact direct switched drift rather than to an auxiliary contraction or row-sum upper bound.
-To the best of our knowledge, this is the first convergence-rate framework for standard Q-learning whose leading exponential rate is formulated in terms of such a direct JSR.
-Since the JSR is the exact worst-case exponential rate of the switched linear family, the resulting transient bound is among the tightest drift-based bounds that can be certified for Q-learning under this direct representation.
+Substituting this identity into the Q-learning recursion yields an SLS conditional-mean error system, while the stochastic component remains a martingale difference.
+The corresponding convergence rate is characterized by the JSR of the resulting SLS.
+This is the central distinction from existing Bellman-contraction and comparison system analyses: the rate is attached to the exact direct SLS drift rather than to an auxiliary contraction or row-sum upper bound.
+To the best of our knowledge, this is the first convergence rate framework for standard Q-learning whose leading exponential rate is formulated in terms of such a direct JSR.
+Since the JSR is the exact worst-case exponential rate of the SLS, the resulting transient bound is tied to the intrinsic drift rate of this direct representation and can be sharper than row-sum comparison bounds when those bounds are conservative.

-We first develop the framework under an i.i.d. observation model with a constant step size, where the direct switching structure is most transparent.
-We then extend both the representation and the corresponding finite-time analysis to Markovian observation models.
-To certify convergence rates, we use two complementary Lyapunov certificates.
-The first is a product-defined JSR-induced Lyapunov function~\cite{hu2017resilient,hu2010generating} for the direct switching family.
-This certificate is intrinsic to the JSR analysis and, because the direct family has \(\rho_\alpha^{\mathrm{dir}}<1\) under the standing assumptions, it is available for every Q-learning instance considered here.
-The second is a common quadratic Lyapunov certificate.
-This quadratic certificate is only a sufficient condition and therefore applies only to the special instances for which the associated matrix inequalities are feasible.
-Its advantage is computational and algebraic: it can be checked by finite linear matrix inequalities and yields a shorter stochastic proof with more explicit condition-number constants.
+We first develop the framework under an i.i.d. observation model with a constant step-size, where the direct SLS structure is most transparent.
+We then describe a Markovian observation extension based on the same SLS representation.
+In that extension, the pathwise decomposition remains unchanged, while the i.i.d. covariance recursion is replaced by a conservative Poisson-equation estimate for the Markovian noise.
+To certify the deterministic transient, we use Lyapunov certificates for the corresponding SLS model.